petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 The first if statement checks whether the words are the same length.
 If not, we can return False immediately and then, for the rest of the function, we can assume that the words are the same length.
 This is an example of the guardian pattern in Section 6.8. i and j are indices: i traverses word1 forward while j traverses word2 backward.
 If we find two letters that don’t match, we can return False immediately.
 If we get through the whole loop and all the letters match, we return True.

-If we test this function with the words “pots” and “stop”, we expect the return value True, but we get an IndexError:
+If we test this function with the words "pots" and "stop", we expect the return value True, but we get an IndexError:

 ```
 >>> is_reverse('pots', 'stop')